Get Outside with NRF!Join us for a work day in one of Wisconsin's beloved State Natural Areas!

-- Appropriate clothing for working outdoors (we recommend boots, long pants, and long sleeves that you don’t mind getting dirty and beat up);
+- (Cold weather: tall boots, long pants, and long sleeves that you don’t mind getting dirty and beat up);

 - Work gloves and safety glasses or sunglasses (extras will be available if needed);

-- Water and snacks to keep your energy up;
+- Water and snacks to keep your energy up.

 Director of Conservation Programs

 Cait oversees the Natural Resources Foundation’s grant programs and initiatives for conservation and environmental education, working closely with partners across the state to ensure that our Foundation has the most significant impact possible on Wisconsin’s lands, waters, and wildlife through strategic, science-based investments.